 The support services provided to McDaniel students have grown and evolved immensely over the past few years.
 Many of these areas are under new leadership and are still being developed.
-There are also new initiatives that will bring together the work of several areas and allow them to collaborate in new ways, such as the planned Center for Experience and Opportunity, which centralizes services in one location from disparate offices that was often confusing to students.
-The composition of the student body is also changing at McDaniel, with a higher than usual percentage of first-generation students (40% of incoming class in fall 2010; 40% in fall 2011) as well as a steady increase in enrolling racial and ethnic minority students, a result of better targeting in recruitment activities.
+There are also new initiatives that will bring together the work of several areas and allow them to collaborate in new ways, such as the Center for Experience and Opportunity, which centralizes services in one location from disparate offices to reduce student confusion.
+The composition of the student body is also changing at McDaniel, with a higher than usual percentage of firstgeneration students (40% of incoming class in fall 2010; 40% in fall 2011; 39% in fall 2012) as well as a steady increase in enrolling racial and ethnic minority students, a result of better targeting in recruitment activities.
 For these students in particular, and for all students in a difficult economy, financial challenges are a reality that the institution must address.
-New strategies for recruitment are attempting to address some of these challenges by ensuring enrollment yield and financial aid packages provide more resources to the College.
+New strategies for recruitment are attempting to address some of these challenges by ensuring that enrollment yield and financial aid packages provide more resources to the College.